Muhammadqodir/myBaby/README.md

 # myBaby
-Mobile app for recognizing baby cry with AI
+Mobile app for recognizing baby cry using AI